 |The Department of Social Anthropology welcomes all the Erasmus students of the Fall Semester and invites them to present themselves in the classes during the first week of the semester (October 11th--15th).
 As compulsory attendance is required and the number of students in most classes is limited, no students will be accepted after October 25th.|

 A. Undergraduate courses offered in English by the Department of Social Anthropology

-Every academic year, the Department offers the following courses in English (open only to international students) :
+Courses in English (open to international and local students) :

 • requires compulsory attendance

-• has a student evaluation method based on a written exam
+• has a student evaluation method based on a final exam

 • is worth 7.5 ECTS.